 Greetings & Welcome!

-Though a small group of Greek Americans started the Orthodox Christian mission of Roseville, this parish is part of a much larger, worldwide Orthodox Christian Church, the oldest Christian Church in the world.
-Now this is not an esoteric theological statement or an expression stemming from some simplistic cultural pride, but rather, it is a statement of fact corroborated by the history of Christianity itself.
-Today, this parish aptly reflects not only the Hellenistic ideals but the greater American paradigm as well, being that we are comprised of approximately 250 families representing a whole host of cultural heritages and traditions (on a typical Sunday, for instance, we recite the Lord’s Prayer in variety of our parishioner’s native tongues: English, Greek, Slavonic, Romanian, Arabic, Spanish, two dialects from India, and Georgian, etc..), all witnessing to the Gospel (GoodNews) of Jesus the Christ; ever striving to reflect His love and live in accordance to the ancient principles and disciplines of the Orthodox Christian Church.
-Therefore, in the most historically accurate and meaningful manner, we thank God for His many blessings and enjoy fellowship with one another.
+Although a small group of Greek Americans started the Orthodox Christian mission in Roseville, this parish is part of a much larger, worldwide Orthodox Christian Church, the oldest Christian tradition in the world.
+This is not just an esoteric theological statement or an expression of cultural pride; rather, it is a fact supported by the history of Christianity itself.
+Today, this parish reflects the ideals of Hellenistic culture along with the broader American paradigm, consisting of approximately 250 families from diverse cultural backgrounds and traditions.
+(For example, on a typical Sunday, we recite the Lord's Prayer in various native languages, including English, Greek, Slavonic, Romanian, Arabic, French, Spanish, two Indian dialects, and Georgian.)
+All of us bear witness to the Gospel (Good News) of Jesus Christ, striving to embody His love and live according to the ancient principles and disciplines of the Orthodox Christian Church.
+In this way, and in the most historically accurate and meaningful manner, we thank God for His many blessings and share fellowship with one another.

-May our Gracious Lord keep the City of Roseville and our greater Placer County in His care.
+May our Gracious Lord keep the City of Roseville and our greater Placer County in His care,

 Most Respectfully,